-Early generations of servers can have corrupted firmware recovered using the newly-updated iDRAC firmware process.
-When the CMC detects corrupted iDRAC firmware, it lists the server on the Updatable Components page.
+Early generations of servers can have corrupted firmware recovered using the new update iDRAC firmware process.
+When CMC detects corrupted iDRAC firmware, it lists the server on the Firmware Update page.

-Follow these steps to update the iDRAC firmware.
+To update the iDRAC firmware.

-- 1 Download the latest iDRAC firmware to your management computer from support.dell.com. - 2 Log in to the Web interface (see "Accessing the CMC Web Interface"). - 3 Click Chassis in the system tree. - 4 Click the Update tab.
-The Updatable Components page appears. - 5 Select the iDRAC or iDRACs of the same model to update by selecting the Update Targets check box those devices. - 6 Click the Apply iDRAC Update button below the iDRAC component list. - 7 Click Browse, browse to the iDRAC firmware image you downloaded, and click Open. - NOTE: The default iDRAC firmware image name is firmimg.imc. - 8 Click Begin Firmware Update.
-Additional items to note: - Do not use the Refresh button or navigate to another page during the file transfer. - To cancel the process, click Cancel File Transfer and Update this option is available only during file transfer. - Update status displays in the Update State field; this field is automatically updated during the file transfer process. - NOTE: It can take up to ten minutes to update the iDRAC firmware.
+- 1 Download the latest iDRAC firmware to your management computer from support.dell.com. - 2 Log in to the Web interface (see "Accessing the CMC Web Interface" on page 109). - 3 Click Chassis Overview in the system tree. - 4 Click the Update tab.
+The Firmware Update page appears. - 5 Select the iDRAC or iDRACs of the same model to update by selecting the Update Targets check box those devices. - 6 Click the Apply iDRAC Update button below the iDRAC component list. - 7 Click Browse, browse to the iDRAC firmware image you downloaded, and click Open.

+NOTE: The default iDRAC firmware image name is firming.imc.
+CMC firmware should be updated first, before updating IOM infrastructure device firmware.

+- 8 Click Begin Firmware Update.
+Additional instructions to follow: - Do not use the Refresh button or navigate to another page during the file transfer. - To cancel the process, click Cancel File Transfer and Update this option is available only during file transfer. - Update status displays in the Update State field; this field is automatically updated during the file transfer process.

+NOTE: It can take up to ten minutes to update the iDRAC firmware.